About Mary’s Land Farm Summer Camp

 Children’s Theater: Work with actors to perform the annual summer play on the farm.
 You’ll develop acting skills while having a great time.

 Woodwork: Learn how to build a chair with wood that is from the farm.

 Wood Carving: Learn how to carve small objects from wood harvested from the farm.

 We look forward to providing a safe, entertaining, and educational environment for young people — the future of this great planet we live on!

 Daily Schedule 7:30-9:00AM BeforeCare Open 9:00AM Arrival of Summer Campers 9:15AM Morning Announcements, Schedules 9:30AM - Noon Lifeskill Morning Electives Noon - Lunch Break 1PM - 3PM Afternoon Activity 3:00PM - 5:00PM Aftercare

 There is a 2:10 counselor to camper ratio and there are supervisors with CPR training and education degrees on staff.

 The price is $295 for one camper, and $500 for two or more campers in one family.
 We offer before and after care if needed for an extra $75 a week.
-Payment is due at registration and there is a 75% refund if cancellation 2 weeks before start of session, and 50% refund 1 week before.
-No refund if cancellation is within a week of camp start.
-If you sign up for all 8 weeks of sessions, you get a 1 week session discount.
+Payment is due at registration and there is a 75% refund if cancellation 2 weeks before the start of a session, and 50% refund 1 week before.
+No refund if cancellation is within a week of the camp start.
+If you sign up for all 7 weeks of sessions, you get a 1-week session discount.

 Every camp day is filled with Morning Electives designed for fun and learning.
 Electives include turning fruit into rollups, baking competition, exploring nature, conserving nature, raising farm animals, constructing with Legos, and reenacting Colonial and Medieval times.